 Simplify communication by choosing a specific set of tools in which volunteers are allowed to collaborate and communicate.
-One example is Zelos, an app which allows coordinators to organize their volunteer teams, give important announcements, assign individual tasks, and even create private communication channels for teams assigned to specific tasks.
+Volunteer management apps allow coordinators to organize their volunteer teams, post announcements, assign individual tasks, and even create private communication channels for teams assigned to specific tasks.

 How to fire a volunteer